YadneshTeli/FinAdvisor/Readme.md

 ## 1. Problem Statement

+Many individuals lack financial literacy, especially from rural or digitally underserved areas.
+They struggle with understanding UPI, online scams, interest rates, or personal budgeting.
+This can lead to fraud, poor money management, or digital exclusion.

 Indian citizens are adopting digital payments at record speed, yet large sections of the population lack clear, trustworthy guidance on:

 * Safely using UPI, IMPS, NEFT and RuPay cards.